December 12, 2018

 “Pokai lah,” (broke) or “duit dah kering” (no more money).
 Familiar with those phrases?
 Chances are, you have used it yourself, or have heard your friends or family using it.
-Read on to find out the common money mistakes Malaysians make.
+Read on to find out the common money mistakes Malaysians made in 2018.

 Whether it is pride, Malaysian hospitality, or the need to show off, this usually happens during lepak sessions or when you go out for meals together.
 There are some individuals who always offer to pay for the bill, and then refuse to take money from others who would like to pay for their own meal.